mpv-player/mpv/DOCS/man/options.rst

     driver.
 Necessary to use the OSC, or to select the buttons in DVD menus.
     Support depends on the VO in use.

+``--input-cursor-passthrough``, ``--no-input-cursor-passthrough``
+    Tell the backend windowing system to allow pointer events to passthrough the mpv window.
+This allows windows under mpv to instead receive pointer events as if the mpv window was never there.
+Support depends on the OS and/or the actual windowing system in use.

 ``--input-media-keys=<yes|no>``
     (macOS and Windows only)
     Enable/disable media keys support.
 Enabled by default (except for libmpv).